paulelliott/fabrication-site/source/index.markdown

 end
 ```

-You can learn more about the options at Fabricate time on the Fabricating Objects tab.
+You can learn more about the options available at `Fabricate` time on the Fabricating Objects tab.

 #### Getting Help